In the 2000s Swedish saxophonist Mats Gustafsson (1964) was one of the main practitioners of extended techniques.

 The trio Fire with Johan Berthling (bass, guitar and organ) and drummer Andreas Werlin debuted with You Liked Me Five Minutes Ago (2009).
 Their second

 album Unreleased?
-(2010) added Jim O'Rourke (guitar, harmonica and synthesizer).
+(2010) added Jim O'Rourke (guitar, harmonica and synthesizer) and contains four pieces:

 In The Mouth - A Hand (october 2011) replaced O'Rourke with